-Planning a trip to this city can seem overwhelming first but here you have a great London itinerary that helps you plan your 4 days in London – with so many attractions, neighborhoods, history and hip places it needs some planning to add all preferred activities on the London itinerary.
+Planning a trip to London city can seem overwhelming at first.
+Still, here you have a great London itinerary that helps you plan your 4 days in London – with so many attractions, neighborhoods, history, and hip places, it needs some planning to add all preferred activities on the London itinerary.

-There is so much to do and see in 4 days- this post covers some of the main tourist attractions as well, as some quieter and less busy places in London – all are beautiful and well worth a visit.
+There is so much to do and see – this post covers some of the main tourist attractions and some quieter and less busy places in London.

-Its business, all of its sights, its history, and its extremely friendly residents made me fall head over heels in love with London, and it became my favorite city at the time.
+Its business, all of its sights, its history, and its amiable residents made me fall head over heels in love with London, and it became my favorite city at the time.

-There are a few things I do regularly when I visit, but I always add a few new sights to my London itinerary.
-So, this list is carefully curated by me – and this post should help you get a good overview of the top things to do in 4 days in London.
-It is great for first-time visitors or those who visited London years ago – thus, it includes a lot of typical sightseeing places.
+I regularly do a few things when I visit, but I always add a few new sights to my London itinerary.
+I have carefully curated this list – and this post should help you get a good overview of the top things to do in 4 days in London.
+It is great for first-time visitors or those who visited London years ago – thus, it includes many typical sightseeing places.

-This 4-day London itinerary is quite busy, and it depends, of course, on how much time you actually spend at each London attraction, but it is doable if you are out and ready to see the best places in London in a few days.
+This itinerary is quite busy, and it depends, of course, on how much time you actually spend at each London attraction, but it is doable if you are out and ready to see the best places in a few days.

 DISCLAIMER: THIS POST CONTAINS AFFILIATE LINKS – THIS MEANS I MIGHT EARN A SMALL COMMISSION WHEN YOU BUY A PRODUCT/SERVICE (AT NO EXTRA COST TO YOU).
 MORE ABOUT IT HERE.